Rayc940/ece5160-fast-robot/lab1/lab.md

 #### Task 8: Discussion

-The two methods mainly differ in when the data is sent over Bluetooth.
+The two methods mainly differ in when the data is sent over.
 In the first method, each timestamp is sent immediately from the Artemis to the computer as soon as it is generated.
 This is easy to implement and is useful for real time debugging, since the computer sees the data immediately.
 However, this method is slow because every sample must go through BLE communication, which has a lot of overhead.
 As a result, the sampling speed is limited by Bluetooth, not by how fast the Artemis can record data.

-In the second method, the Artemis stores the data locally in arrays first and only sends it later.
-This allows the Artemis to record data much faster, since no BLE communication happens during the recording loop.
-The recording speed is mainly limited by how fast millis() and the temperature sensor can be read, so it can reach much higher sampling rates than the first method.
+In the second method, the Artemis stores the data locally in arrays first and sends it later.
+This allows the Artemis to record data much faster, since no BLE communication happens during recording.
+The recording speed is mainly limited by how fast millis() can be read, so it can reach much higher sampling rates than the first method.
 The downside is that the data is not available in real time.
 In addition, it is important to make sure the array size isn't filled and being overwritten.

-In the buffered method, the Artemis stores timestamps and temperature readings locally before sending them over BLE.
-Each sample consists of a timestamp (4 bytes) and a temperature value (4 bytes), for a total of 8 bytes per sample.
-The Artemis has 384 kB of RAM, which corresponds to 393,216 bytes.
-In theory, this allows up to 49,152 samples to be stored.
-However, since memory is also used by the program, BLE stack, and other variables, only part of the RAM can be safely used for data buffers.
-Assuming roughly half of the RAM is available, about 196,608 bytes can be used, allowing approximately 24,576 samples to be stored without running out of memory.
-This demonstrates that the buffered method supports much faster data collection than real-time BLE transmission, at the cost of increased memory usage.

 The Artemis has 384 kB RAM = 393,216 bytes.
-If only timestamps are stored, there is around 4 bytes for each time, and ideally the maximum number of samples that can be stored is 393,216/4 = 98,304 samples.
+If only timestamps are stored, there is around 4 bytes for each time, and the maximum number of samples that can be stored is 393,216/4 = 98,304 samples.
 If there are timestamps and temperature, there is around 8 bytes per sample, and the maximum number of samples that can be stored is 393,216/8 = 49,152 samples.
 However, in practice not all RAM storage can be used, so the actual samples that can be stored is less than the calculated number.

 ---

 #### Additional Task 9: Effective Data Rate And Overhead

-To test for effective data rate and overhead, messages of different sizes were sent from the computer to the Artemis board, telling the Artemis to reply with a specified number of bytes.
-The timestamps of sent commands and received replies were recorded to calculate the effective data transfer rate.
-By testing reply sizes ranging from very small packets (5 bytes) to larger packets (120 bytes), the effect of packet size on transfer rate and overhead were examined.
+To test for effective data rate and overhead, messages of different sizes were sent from the computer to the Artemis board, telling the Artemis to reply with a certain number of bytes.
+The timestamps of sent commands and received replies were recorded to calculate the transfer rate.
+Different reply sizes ranging from very small packets (5 bytes) to larger packets (120 bytes) were tested.

-On the Artemis side, a new command REPLY_N is added to extract an integer value representing the reply size.
+On the Artemis side, a new command REPLY_N was added to extract an integer value representing the reply size.
 An array of the specified size is filled with repeating alphabetical characters before being sent over.
-This allows controlled testing by varying the number of bytes sent in each reply.

 ```cpp
 case REPLY_N: